nlamot/poc-rdqc-release-validator/README.md

 * In the Azure tab in VS Code, right click "ValidateRelease" in "Workspace" and click "Execute Function now".

 This should work and you should see the body of your event in the logs.
 If you do any changes to the code, they should reflect in the behavior of sending an event.
 Try it out!

+## Setup on Azure

+* Choose or create a subscription
+* In this subscription:
+    * Create an EventGrid Custom topic called "releases"
+    * Create a cloud function app called "poc-<your-name>-release-distribution-quality-gate".
+This will bundle all the cloud functions for quality gate, reciding in this repository. (globally unique)
+        * Setup the python 3.10 runtime stack in West Europe
+        * Link the deployment to this repo
+    * After creating the cloud function, link add the connection string of the storage account to the cloud function configuration with the key "AzureWebJobsStorage".